interlink-project/interlinkers-data/README.md

     * **file:** you have several options:

-        * Go to https://yopad.eu, create a pad and download the data as Etherpad / HTML / Microsoft Word or ODF.
+        * Go to https://yopad.eu, create a pad (you can import docx files) and download the data as Etherpad / HTML / Microsoft Word or ODF.
 Then, move that file to the folder and set the path of the file attribute.

             ![pad creation](images/pad.gif)

-        * Set the path of the file attribute to an already existing .doc / .docx document.

     * **softwareinterlinker**: "ceditor"